Treatment of Melanoma

 A clinically positive node means your doctor found an enlarged lymph node before surgery.
 For example, they may have felt that it was bigger than normal on exam.
 If that happens, they will take a sample of lymph node cells with a needle (fine-needle aspiration [FNA] biopsy) to look for cancer.

-Sentinel lymph node positive melanoma
+Sentinel lymph node-positive melanoma

 Resectable regional melanoma

 Your surgeon will try to remove all the lymph nodes that have cancer in them.
-For most resectable 3a tumors, no treatment is used after surgery.1,3 If your melanoma has features that make the risk of coming back high, your doctor may want you to take adjuvant systemic therapy (Table 3).1,3
+For most operable 3a tumors, no treatment is used after surgery.1,3 If your melanoma has features that make the risk of it coming back high, your doctor may want you to take adjuvant systemic therapy (Table 3).1,3

 Unresectable regional melanoma1,3